Performance Expectations for a 100G Host

 Even without tuning, you should be able to get 90 Gbps in back-to-back testing with enough parallel streams.
 Sample commands to achieve this are:

-Single stream testing will range from 15-35 Gbps, depending on how well tuned the host is, and if you are using the right combination of optimal cores on both the sender and receiver.
-Be sure to look at:
+Note that for iperf3, be sure to use version 3.16 or higher, as older versions are not multi-threaded.
+Otherwise use iperf2.
+Single stream iperf throughput will likely range from 20-40 Gbps, depending on how well tuned the host is, and if you are using the right combination of optimal cores on both the sender and receiver.
+With 8 parallel streams, we commonly see 95 Gbps on 100G hosts, and 180 Gbps on 200G hosts.

 100G Data Transfer Node (DTN)